lunarafael/URI-Problems/README.md

 # URI-Problems
 🇺🇸:
-Solutions for some problems in URI Online Judge in different languages.
+Solutions for some problems in URI Online Judge in different languages (mainly on C).

 🇧🇷:
-Soluções para alguns problemas no URI Online Judge em diferentes linguagems.
+Soluções para alguns problemas no URI Online Judge em diferentes linguagens (principalmente em C).